poonam2309/kubernates-assignment/README.md

 ```

 ### Verify metrices applied or not
+Verify that the metrics-server deployment is running the desired number of pods with the following command.
 ```
 kubectl get deployment metrics-server -n kube-system NAME             READY   UP-TO-DATE   AVAILABLE   AGE metrics-server   0/1     1            0           16s
 ```
 ### Check pod metrices
+Once Metrics Server is deployed, we can query the Metrics API to retrieve current metrics from any node or pod using the below commands.

 ```
 kubectl top pods -n app